Dragonsky8/C2CA-Material-Passport/README.md

 - Handle when a registered RFID chip gets linked to two products.
 - Handle when registering new RawMaterials uses already-existing RFID chips
 - Improve the data fields.
+- Add audit trails as a nice markup
+- Add audit table for other data tables